hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 Next, we take this normalized data and check to see if data correction methods are necessary.

+> #### Why don't we just run SCTransform to normalize?
+> While the functions `NormalizeData`, `VariableFeatures` and `ScaleData` can be replaced by the function `SCTransform`, the latter uses a more sophisticated way to perform the normalization and scaling.
+We suggest using log normalization because it is good to observe the data and any trends using a simple transformation, as methods like SCT can alter the data in a way that is not as intuitive to interpret.

 ### Evaluating effects of cell cycle

 To assign each cell a score based on its expression of G2/M and S phase markers, we can use the Seuart function `CellCycleScoring()`.
 This function calculates cell cycle phase scores based on canonical markers that required as input.